yaqwsx/bcthesis/caching.md

 decision of multi-state equality and a quantifier-free query for emptiness check (both described in \autoref{sec:symdivine:smtstore}).
-In average, roughly 70\ % of the time is spent on quantified \smt solvers calls and 10 % of the time is spend on quantifier free queries.
+In average, roughly 70\ % of the time is spent on quantified \smt solvers calls and 10 % of the time is spent on quantifier free queries.

-There are two reasons why we think caching of queries might be effective.
-First,
+There are two reasons why we consider caching of queries might be effective.
-\symdivine constructs a path condition in a similar manner as symbolic execution.
+First, \symdivine constructs a path condition in a similar manner as symbolic execution.
 Thus a constantly growing formula sharing a common prefix is constructed.
 This growth is also supported by the fact, that \llvm is a single static assignment language and thus uses enormous number of registers.
-The multi-state emptiness check is performed in the same manner as in symbolic execution.
+The multi-state emptiness check is performed in the same manner as in the symbolic execution.

 Second, \symdivine focuses on multi-threaded programs and various thread interleavings can cause so-called diamond-shapes in the multi-state space.
 This means that two paths in a multi-state space join to the same state and an equality check has to be performed.
 See illustration todo ref of this phenomena.
-Also multiple the same or similar diamond-shapes can occur multiple time in different parts of a multi-state space.
+Also more of the same or similar diamon-shapes can occur multiple times in different parts of a multi-state space.
 Syntactic equality optimization works in some cases.
-However there might be a diamond-shape that can be resolved only using an \smt query.
+However there might be a diamond-shape which can be resolved only by using an \smt query.
 When such a diamond-shape appears multiple times, the same queries to an \smt solver needs to be issued.

 Caching of both, empty and equal, queries can bring a speed-up.
 There are various caching techniques to speed up \smt queries, that might work for the emptiness check (a batch of quantifier-free queries sharing common prefix).
-However we are not aware of a technique, that could help us in case of equality check (a batch of quantified \smt queries that include a sub-formula with growing common prefix).
+However we are not aware of a technique, which could help us in case of equality check (a batch of quantified \smt queries which includes a sub-formula with growing common prefix).
 Also we see bigger potential in the equal query, as it is computationally more demanding.
-The traditional techniques does not work, as the quantifier in the query makes slicing it into cacheable parts computationally hard or even in some cases impossible.
-Also from our experience, making a query to the Z3 brings a non-trivial overhead even for easy queries and thus we would like to avoid it (the same phenomena was observed in
+The traditional techniques do not work, as the quantifier in the query makes slicing it into cacheable parts computationally hard or even impossible in some cases.
+As our experience shows, making a query to the Z3 brings a non-trivial overhead even for easy queries and therefore we would like to avoid it (the same phenomena was observed in
 \cite{Havel2014thesis}).
 We think bringing a knowledge of our setting (fixed format of the equal query and its semantics or path condition origin) can help us to face the issue and design an effective caching technique.

 # Classical Approaches In Other Tools

-There are no resources we are aware of, that in detail describe all caching optimization implemented in Z3.
+There are no resources we are aware of, which in detail describe all caching optimization implemented in Z3.
 Only a brief overview can be found in
 \cite{ZZZ}.
 However from this overview and our shallow knowledge of Z3 source code, we assume that in principle, the caching optimizations work in a similar